Talome

 File sharing

 Docker on macOS requires explicit file sharing for host volume mounts.
-If you mount media directories (e.g., /Volumes/Media), ensure the path is shared in OrbStack or Docker Desktop settings.
+If you want Talome to manage apps that mount media directories (e.g., /Volumes/Media), ensure the path is shared in OrbStack or Docker Desktop settings.

 Updating